Skip links

 Share Post:

 First of all, happy New Year to everyone and I hope you all had a wonderful Christmas break.
 With 2016 now upon us, so too are the New Year’s resolutions.
-Many people will choose one of the more common Yew Year’s resolutions: lose weight, take more exercise, eat more healthily and so on.
+Many people will choose one of the more common Yew Year’s resolutions: lose weight, do more exercise, eat more healthily and so on.
 Whilst these New Year’s resolutions are all very valid, they do require a sustained effort over the course of the year.
 A New Year’s resolution can just be a small change that one makes in order to make a big difference to the wider community.
 A great example of this is by giving blood.
 If you don’t usually donate blood, have you thought of possibly making 2016 the year that you do?

 Blood is essential to treating life-long illnesses and is also required for emergency operations.
 You can broadly split blood into three components: red blood cells, plasma and platelets.
 Red blood cells are primarily used to treat cancer patients and people with blood diseases.
 Plasma provides proteins, nutrients and a clotting agent to stop bleeding, whilst platelets are tiny cells that contribute to the repair of damaged body tissue.
 NHS Blood & Transplant need to maintain a regular supply of each of these blood components.